luisdias/Booklet-Silverstripe-Module/README.md

 https://github.com/luisdias/Booklet-Silverstripe-Module

 ## Notes
-jQuery libray loaded from Google at BookletHolder.ss file
+jQuery, jQuery UI and jQuery easing are loaded at BookletHolder_Controller init method

 The Booklet Silverstripe Module is based on: